 Parents may provide input regarding language acquisition programs during the development of the Local Control Accountability Plan.
-If interested in a different program from the one mentioned above, please contact Melanie Morales-Van Hecke, SSUSD Director of Curriculum and Instruction at 661-252-5131 x181 to ask about the process.
+If interested in a different program from the one mentioned above, please contact the Director of Curriculum and Instruction at 661-252-5131x218 to ask about the process.